 CD Laddering: A Strategy to Consider

 Certificate of deposit laddering is a strategy where you divide your investment among multiple CDs with varying term lengths.
 This approach creates a staggered maturity schedule, providing periodic access to your money while still earning interest.
-Scott Van Den Berg, a CFP at Century Management, highlights that certificate of deposit laddering can enhance liquidity and potentially increase returns.
+Scott Van Den Berg, a CFP at Century Management, highlights that a certificate of deposit laddering can enhance liquidity and potentially increase returns.

-Here’s how certificate of deposit laddering works: Instead of putting all your money into a single CD, you split it across several CDs with different maturities.
+Here’s how the certificate of deposit laddering works: Instead of putting all your money into a single CD, you split it across several CDs with different maturities.
 For example, you might invest in one-year, two-year, and three-year CDs.
 When the one-year CD matures, you can either withdraw the money or reinvest it in a new three-year CD, maintaining the ladder.
 This strategy ensures that you have funds becoming available periodically, which can be particularly useful for managing unforeseen expenses.

 What You Need to Open a CD